 Drawing up a to-do list might not seem like a groundbreaking technique, but it’s one of the most powerful ways to become more productive.
 The best to-do lists include a variety of tasks: quick and urgent jobs that might be completed in 10 minutes and bigger, operational tasks that are a work in progress.

 Having a set list of tasks helps keep you intentional about what you work on.
 This can apply to all kinds of work industries from SEO agencies with freelancers to software companies with developers.
-It effectively lays out what you must complete – all tasks that pop up outside of it are secondary –and if your mind does wander, a quick glance at your list reminds you of what you should be doing.
-And of course, keeping a to-do list allows you to enjoy one of life’s unique pleasures: visualizing what you want to achieve, and then striking your way through it.
+It effectively lays out what you must complete—all tasks that pop up outside of it are secondary—and if your mind does wander, a quick glance at your list reminds you of what you should be doing.
+Keeping a to-do list also allows you to enjoy one of life’s unique pleasures: visualizing what you want to achieve, and then striking your way through it.

-There are lots of apps that help you maximize the power of the to-do list: Todoist is one of the most popular, mainly thanks to its flexibility (it can be adapted to most workflows) and simplicity.
-Apple users might also want to check out Things, a complex yet minimalist app – easy to organize but with no shortage of features.
+There are a ton of to-do list apps out there: Todoist is one of the most popular due to its flexibility and simplicity.
+Apple users might also want to check out Things, a complex yet minimalist app—easy to organize but with no shortage of features.

-If writing a to-do list is the first step towards better time management, prioritising your tasks is the next.
+If writing a to-do list is the first step towards better time management, prioritizing your tasks is the next.
 It guides you through the day’s activities in order of importance, ensuring that the tasks that matter most are dealt with first.
 When ranking your tasks, you should always prioritize what’s most important to you.
 Figure out which tasks and activities are high-value, which will have the most positive effect on you, your work, and your team.
 Using the time management matrix is a super useful way of doing this!